wsbctechnicalblog/wsbctechnicalblog.github.io/content/pipelines-as-code-wrapped-with-prs.md

 # Benefit #2 - Everyone can contribute

 The [Azure Repos](https://azure.microsoft.com/en-us/services/devops/repos/), which we used to store our pipeline code, allow us to set a wide range of branch policies to protect our master (trunk) branch that always reflects a production-ready state.
-One of the policies enforces the use of [Pull Requests](https://docs.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops), which allows our common engineering team to review and give actionable and constructive feedback to all pipeline code changes.
+One of the policies enforces the use of [Pull Requests](https://docs.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops), which allows our common engineering team to review and give actionable and constructive feedback to all proposed pipeline code changes.

 > More importantly, we enable our engineers to **contribute** to our common engineering system by submitting pipeline changes and innovations through the pull request workflow.
+All without the need for elevated privileges or specialized roles, such as Super Users, which complicate our classic pipeline infrastructure.

 ---